BlueImp78/Skyblazer-Practice-Hack/README.md

 A practice oriented romhack for Skyblazer speedruns.
 It has features such as an open map with all levels available, RNG value display, boss health display, reloading/advancing through checkpoints, and more.
 See below for full feature list.

+## How to patch

+- Apply the .ips patch to your vanilla Skyblazer(U) ROM with the included Lunar IPS program.
+- Enjoy.

 ## Features

 - Skipped game intro and logos, title screen no longer fadeouts after not pressing anything for too long.